thieunguyenhung/thieunguyenhung.github.io/projects.md

 ### CIC
 *Internal banking application for employees, gather information from their customers to complete forms, tasks.
 Create a complete flow for processing dossier of customer requests.*<br>

 Requirement (brief): UI support multiple languages.
+Create dossier by input required fields, process dossiers by its state.
+Create and assignable tasks login roles with permissions.

 Responsibilities:
 - Back-end and front-end developer